 The first 6 to 8 infusions bring a surge of cha qi, the signature raw Puer flavor (something like pine needles, musk and apricot skin), then the tea smooths out for the next 8-10 infusions.
 With a tamed bit of cha qi still remaining, the final 10-12 (yes yes total of more than 25) steeps are surprisingly sweet.
 That is from an enzyme in your mouth called lysozyme cutting the micro amount of starch leaking out from the tea stems into smaller sweet tasting fragments.
 This starch was made and packed into dry granules by the tea tree before slipping into winter hibernation and used to help fuel early spring leaf production.

 To ensure the highest quality drinking experience and maximum nutritional value, we keep all of our white and Puer teas in proper temperature and humidity controlled professional storage.

-Brewing water: Earth2O brand mineral water produces the finest results.
+Brewing water: Poland Spring (called Origin Brand in some areas) brand mineral water produces the finest results.
+See water recommendation list for additional options.
 Soft water, distilled water and hard water will ruin this tea.
 Tap water varies wildly and is best avoided as well.

 Brewing method: 6g tea leaves (~2 heaping Tablespoons), 100ml (a bit less than 1/2 cup) water each time for 5 seconds in a Chinese gaiwan or a small pot.
 After the first 10 infusions, increase each infusion time by 5 seconds.
 To produce lighter tea, either decrease amount of tea, increase amount of water or decrease brewing time.
 To produce stronger tea, either increase amount of tea, decrease amount of water or increase brewing time.
 You can easily adjust to suit your individual taste.